Researchers report surprising find - discovery is around 20,000 years old

 In the press conference on Thursday, they reflected on the eleven months of their work.
 Overall, they came across about 100,000 objects.
 Among them were weapons and tools made of polished flint, as well as animal bones and shells, believed to have been worn as jewelry.
 The age of the objects is impressive: some are more than 22,000 years old.

 However, the two small limestone plaques with an engraving in the form of horses caused a special celebration, because the eyes, mane and mouth of the animals were still clearly visible.
-(Maibrit Schültken)
+(Maibrit Schueltken)

 A man from Oberaula-Hausen also made a groundbreaking find, who is believed to have come across one of the oldest depictions of people in Europe.